DevotedHealth/in-memory-db-starter/PROMPT_BACKEND_FOCUS.md

 ## Deliverables

 - Your working code
-- A `README.md` file with instructions for running the frontend and backend (if applicable)
+- A `README.md` file with instructions for running your application

 ---